Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 In addition to the changelog for each CBB, generic changes made that span multiple CBBs are listed here.
 For all artifacts the term 'zib' is replaced with CBB wherever applicable (`.definition`, `.comment`, `.description`, etc.).
 Also, text that is specific to the Dutch realm is removed or rewritten to the author's interpretation.
 Below the overarching changes that are applied are listed per resource type.

 #### Logical Models
+- The `StructureDefinition.description` element is adjusted in several ways:
+    - bold paragraph headers are replaced with markdown headers level four and the first header is removed for readability purposes,
+    - 'Example instances' headers are removed because those sections do not contain information,
-- `.description`: Remove all text regarding **Revision History** as this is only in Dutch and specifically about the zib.
+    - 'Revision History' headers are removed as this is only in Dutch and specifically about the zib.
 - A few zibs constrain a target zib, and this is visualized within a zib as such.
 We represent this in the Logical Model by defining a specific structure, which is described in the [Constraining a target CBB](#ConstrainingCBB) section.
 As this is not a conceptual but a visual change, this is not mentioned in the changelog.
 - The zib logical model export gives a model that includes partial zibs, thereby duplicating them.
-The inline partial zibs are replaced with a link to that model.
+The inline partial zibs are replaced with a reference to that model.
-- The zib logical model export makes an element per target reference, mainly within a container element.
-This is adjusted by having one element that contains multiple target references wherever this is possible.
-If the zib provides additional definition and context to a target reference, this is left as it is.
+- The zib logical model export adds every target refence to one element within a container element.
+The container element is removed if this does not provide additional meaning.

 #### Profiles
 - `.mapping`: Mappings of extensions are moved from within the Extension profile to the host profile itself.
 This way, the mappings are shown in the mapping overview tab of the profile.
 This is because mappings in extensions are not (and will not be) included in the snapshot of the host profile.
 Therefore, Simplifier cannot render them.
 Nictiz might move in the same direction at some point [Nictiz GitHub ticket](https://github.com/Nictiz/Nictiz-R4-zib2020/issues/222).